 A Day to Remember

 Bastille Day is a uniquely French day of celebration complete with party atmosphere and contagious joyfulness.
-If you want to experience it firsthand on French soil (or should that be water?), get in touch to book your summer barge cruise for 2019.
+If you want to experience it firsthand on French soil (or should that be water?), get in touch to book your summer barge cruise.